winjwinj/bpsr-logs/README.md

     1. Backend: [Rust](https://www.rust-lang.org/learn)
 1. Join the [Discord](https://discord.gg/Tcc54ST5BU)
     1. Get the Developers role and talk in the [chat](https://discord.com/channels/1417447600608510015/1417458452661407754)
+    1. Ping me on Discord to make sure I'm not already working on the feature

 ## Prerequisites
 1. Some version of [Node.js](https://nodejs.org/en/download/)